Some results and problems on tournament structure: Rebels and posets

 A tournament $H$ is a {\em rebel} if for some $c>0$, every $H$-free tournament has domination number less than $c$.
 Which tournaments are rebels?
 This section and the next give several new results towards answering this question.

+If we arrange the members of a set in a circular order, then every ordered triple of elements rotates clockwise or counterclockwise in the natural sense.
+In particular, if we arrange the vertices of a digraph in a circular order, then every cyclic triangle is directed clockwise or counterclockwise.
 Let us say a tournament $H$ is a {\em poset tournament} if its vertex set can be arranged in a circular order, such that there is no clockwise cyclic triangle; or equivalently, if its vertex set can be numbered $v_1\LL v_n$ such that for all $i,j,k$ with $1\le i<j<k\le n$, if $v_iv_j$ and $v_jv_k$ are edges, then $v_iv_k$ is an edge.
 Chudnovsky, Kim, Liu, Seymour and Thomass\'e~\cite{tourdom} proved that not all tournaments are rebels, and indeed: \begin{thm} Every rebel is a poset tournament. \end{thm} They proposed the conjecture, still open, that the converse also holds: \begin{thm} $H$ is a rebel if and only if $H$ is a poset tournament. \end{thm}